rust-lang/rust/text/0000-stable-simd.md

 Despite the CI infrastructure of the `stdsimd` crate it seems inevitable that we'll get an intrinsic wrong at some point.
 What do we do in a situation like that?
-This situation is somewhat analagous to the `libc` crate but there you can fix the problem downstream (just have a corrected type/definition) for for vendor intrinsics it's not so easy.
+This situation is somewhat analagous to the `libc` crate but there you can fix the problem downstream (just have a corrected type/definition) for vendor intrinsics it's not so easy.

 Currently it seems that our only recourse would be to add a `2` suffix to the